-The University's beginning net position as of July 1, 2021 has been adjusted.
-The adjustment is due to a correction to prior year historical cost to equipment, infrastructure, and intangible assets.
-Prior year balances were not restated for the corrections, only the beginning balances for fiscal year 2022 were adjusted.
+The University's beginning net position as of July 1, 2022, has been adjusted.
+The adjustment is due to a correction to the prior year's historical cost for equipment, accumulated depreciation - equipment, amortizable land, construction in progress, and buildings.
+Prior year balances were not restated for the corrections, only the beginning balances for fiscal year 2023 were adjusted.
 The adjustment is as follows: